 Comments:

 City’s definition of height usually does not include amenity roof space and mechanical space.
-Roughly the height of 2 gyms, 65’ is gross maximum height measured from the main entrance level, if there is a change in elevation the lowest point of the building to the roof line should not be more than 65’ and the building should not be stepped up as the elevation rises but maintained at that lowest point across the building.
+Roughly the height of 2 gyms, 65’ is gross maximum height measured from the lowest grade at the building edge, if there is a change in grade the lowest point of the building to the roof line should not be more than 65’ and the building should not be stepped up as the grade rises.
+The diagrams below represent the general idea.

+In the diagram below for building 1 the tallest point of the building 65’, because of the grade the height of the building changes but never exceeds.
+This is the intention of the statement.

+In this diagram below the lowest point of Building 1 is on the right side where the building is 62’, because of the change in the grade the height of the left side of the building is 80’, this exceeds the Board’s recommendations of a gross height of 65’, this design should be negotiated.

 View – minimize height and massing to achieve the following;

 View from top of the historic secondary school 3rd floor classroom (rm 301) in the northwest corner should be preserved